Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 Research has shown that while drugs can help some people with panic disorders, they don't work forever or they come with side effects.

-Some prescription medications come with such strong side effects that they are difficult to tolerate.
+Some prescription medications, like selective serotonin reuptake inhibitors, come with such strong side effects that they are difficult to tolerate.

 And today we understand that taking a medication on a daily basis can lead to physiological dependence on it.